danhilse/s3u/README.md

 s3u -q
 ```

-See the [User Guide](docs/s3u-user-guide.md) for a complete list of command line options.
+See the [Getting Started](https://danhilse.github.io/s3u/getting-started/) page for a complete list of command line options.

 ### Configuration System